 - Understanding of Trends: The third hallmark of successful rural communities is their attention to current and future trends particularly in the realm of technology and how these communities can harness these trends to their advantage.

 When looking at the local area through the above lens, it’s encouraging to see the number of efforts, planned or in place, that directly correlate to these factors.
-At the same time, there is still room for clearer vision, increased awareness, and collective transparency, which would only serve to strengthen current and future initiatives intended to improve the area.
+At the same time, there is still room for a clearer vision, increased awareness, and collective transparency, which would only serve to strengthen current and future initiatives intended to improve the area.